ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>I’m John Estropia from Eureka’s Mobile Platforms team.
 This article is posted as the 7th entry for the 2024 Pairs Engineering Advent…</blockquote>

 <h3>3.
-My 6 Favourite Updates in Flutter 3.27 - <a href="https://medium.com/@debasmitasarkar.93/my-6-favourite-updates-in-flutter-3-27-892d8f0c943e" target="_blank" rel="noopener noreferrer">link</a></h3>
+Jetpack compose — One Line trick for your ‘LazyColumn’ - <a href="https://medium.com/proandroiddev/jetpack-compose-one-line-trick-for-your-lazycolumn-9da58fde7d9a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Debasmita Sarkar`**
+✍️ **posted by `ProAndroidDev`**

-<blockquote>Flutter 3.27 has dropped with a slew of cool improvements!
-Here are my top 6 favourites, along with examples and tips.</blockquote>
+<blockquote>Make sure you are using this in your Jetpack Compose ‘LazyColumn’</blockquote>

 <h3>4.
-Swift’s Triple Self: self, Self, and Self.self - <a href="https://medium.com/@shobhakartiwari/swifts-triple-self-self-self-and-self-self-99970389aaf8" target="_blank" rel="noopener noreferrer">link</a></h3>
+Optimizing iOS App Performance - <a href="https://medium.com/@shobhakartiwari/optimizing-ios-app-performance-1f9bd7a9f0b3" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Shobhakar Tiwari`**

-<blockquote>One that often confuses newcomers is the difference between Self (with a capital S) and self (with a lowercase s).
-Let's break it down in…</blockquote>
+<blockquote>Optimizing iOS app performance is essential to delivering a smooth, responsive user experience.
+Efficiently designed apps not only improve…</blockquote>

 <h3>5.
 Serverless, Location-Aware Search for web and mobile apps with Agent Builder & BigQuery - <a href="https://medium.com/google-cloud/serverless-location-aware-search-for-web-and-mobile-apps-with-agent-builder-bigquery-89f2fef1ab20" target="_blank" rel="noopener noreferrer">link</a></h3>